Extreme Weather Most Likely to Impact Future Claims

 Many history books mention the Dust Bowl that ravaged the Southern Plains in the 1930s and caused severe dust storms that killed people, livestock, and crops during the Great Depression.
 But more recent droughts, caused by prolonged higher temperatures depleting moisture in soil and plants, have also created economic hardship.

 In the 1980s, a three-year drought covered 36% of the United States, particularly California.
-It is considered the most expensive in recorded U.S. history causing an estimated $39 million in damages, according to EnvironmentalScience.org.
+It is considered the most expensive in recorded U.S. history causing an estimated $39 billion in damages, according to EnvironmentalScience.org.
 And starting in 2012 and lasting almost two years, at least 60% of the United States experienced a severe drought, which affected more than 80% of productive agricultural land.

 Droughts can impact more than crops and livestock.
 These drier conditions also increase risk for wildfires because of the high temperatures and dried out wood and vegetation.
 Over time, it can affect a home’s foundation.
 Droughts don’t occur as suddenly as other weather events, such as hurricanes or tornadoes; therefore, it may be more difficult for insurance policies to cover damages.